peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 ![demo of command auto suggestion](/images/q-cli-auto-suggestion.gif)

+(in the video above we can see how Amazon Q CLI helps us naviate the command options for git)

 There is no task for this feature as we will see this as we proceed with the tutorial.

 ---